THE YEAR’S PAST EXHIBITIONS IN THE SARAH MOODY GALLERY OF ART

 205 Smith Hall

 Lester Van Winkle is an exceptional teacher and mentor who taught sculpture at Virginia Commonwealth University (VCU) in Richmond for more than three decades.
 He joined the School of the Arts at VCU in 1969, nurturing its Department of Sculpture into a nationally recognized program.
 Van Winkle has received prestigious commissions in Richmond, Virginia, and two fellowships from the National Endowment for the Arts.
 His works are in numerous public and private collections, including the Fine Arts Museum of Mobile, Alabama; the National Collection of American Arts, Washington, DC; and the Louise Bourgeois collection, New York.
 See images from Van Winkle’s lecture and exhibition reception on Flickr.
-To download a pdf file of installation shots of the exhibit by William T. Dooley, click here.

 To the Mountaintop: Tim Rollins and K.O.S.